 - Cognition = “knowing”.

-- The word ‘cognition’ is derived from the Latin word cognoscere, meaning “to know” or “to come to know”
+- The word ‘cognition’ comes from the Latin word cognoscere, meaning “to know” or “to come to know”

 - Cognition means acquisition , storage ,transform, and use of knowledge.